Memory, Benchmark & Robots: A Benchmark for Solving Complex Tasks with Reinforcement Learning: MIKASA-Robo

 \subsection{MIKASA-Robo Manifestation}

 In designing the tasks, we drew inspiration from the four memory types identified in our classification framework (\autoref{sec:mem-class}).
 We developed \textbf{32 tasks across 12 categories of robotic tabletop manipulation}, each targeting specific aspects of object memory, spatial memory, sequential memory, and memory capacity.
 These tasks feature varying levels of complexity, allowing for systematic evaluation of different memory mechanisms.
 For instance, some tasks test object permanence by requiring the agent to track occluded objects, while others challenge sequential memory by requiring the reproduction of a strict order of actions.
-A summary of these tasks and their corresponding memory types is provided in \autoref{tab:maniskill-memory}, with detailed descriptions in~\autoref{app:tasks-description}.
+A summary of these tasks and their corresponding memory types is provided in~\autoref{tab:maniskill-memory}, with detailed descriptions in~\autoref{app:tasks-description}.
+Information on task customization, including adjustments of time horizons and environment parameters, can be found in~\autoref{sec:mk-custom}.

 To illustrate the concept of our memory-intensive framework, we present \texttt{ShellGameTouch-v0}, \texttt{RememberColor-v0}, and \texttt{RotateLenientPos-v0} tasks in \autoref{fig:envs-demo}.
 In the \texttt{ShellGameTouch-v0} task, the agent observes a red ball placed in one of three positions over the first 5 steps ($t \in [0, 4]$).
 At $t = 5$, the ball and the three positions are covered by mugs.
 The agent must then determine the location of the ball by interacting with the correct mug.
 In the simplest mode (\texttt{Touch}), the agent only needs to touch the correct mug, whereas in other modes, it must either push or lift the mug.
 In the \texttt{RememberColor-v0} task, the agent observes a cube of a specific color for 5 steps ($t \in [0, 4]$).
 After the cube disappears for 5 steps, 3, 5, or 9 (depending on task mode) cubes of different colors appear at $t = 10$.
 The agent’s task is to identify and select the same cube it initially saw.
 In the \texttt{RotateLenientPos-v0} task, the agent must rotate a randomly oriented peg by a specified clockwise angle.